Boxwood (Buxus Sempervirens)

 Causes, development and progression

-The main cause of boxwood poisoning in dogs and cats is the oral ingestion of plant parts.
+The main cause of boxwood intoxication in dogs and cats is the oral intake of plant parts.
 This usually occurs through:

-Direct consumption of boxwood hedges or plants in the garden or public areas.
-Various factors can influence the risk of poisoning here.
-The toxin concentration in boxwood is subject to seasonal fluctuations, with the highest concentrations being reached in spring during new growth and in autumn during seed formation.
-In freshly cut plants, the toxins can be released more easily, which increases the risk of poisoning.
+Direct grazing on boxwood hedges or plants in the garden or public areas.
+Various factors can play a role here, influencing the risk of poisoning.
+The toxin concentration in boxwood is subject to seasonal fluctuations, with the highest concentrations reached in spring during new growth and in autumn during seed formation.
+In freshly cut plants, toxins can be released more easily, increasing the risk of poisoning.

 In addition to direct consumption of plant parts, poisoning can also occur if animals have access to garden waste containing boxwood cuttings or if they can reach dried bouquets or arrangements decorated with boxwood in the household.